-Consumers are increasingly using their smartphones, tablets and other mobile devices as "mobile wallets" to pay for goods and services, downloading software that allows them to complete both mobile and in-person transactions.
-As the use of mobile wallet services increases, consumers need to protect their smartphones, mobile wallet applications, associated data, and mobile wallet services from theft and cyber attacks.
+Many consumers use their smartphones, tablets and other mobile devices as mobile wallets to pay for goods and services, downloading software that allows them to complete both online and in-person transactions.
+As our use of mobile wallet services increases, so does the need to protect mobile devices, wallet apps and associated data from theft and cyber attacks.

 - Consider your surroundings and use your smartphone or mobile device discreetly.